wfmackey/absmapsdata/README.md

 lazily-loadable `sf` objects that hold geometric information about ABS data structures.

-It also contains a vast number of ABS correspondences that you can access with the `get_correspondence_absmaps` function.
-The correspondences available can be found at https://data.gov.au/data/dataset/asgs-geographic-correspondences-2016/resource/951e18c7-f187-4c86-a73f-fcabcd19af16 .
+It also contains a vast number of 2016 population-weighted ABS correspondences that you can access with the `get_correspondence_absmaps` function.
+The correspondences available can be found at the [data.gov.au website](https://data.gov.au/data/dataset/asgs-geographic-correspondences-2016/resource/951e18c7-f187-4c86-a73f-fcabcd19af16).

 Before we get into the ‘what problem is this package solving’ details, let’s look at some examples so that you can copy-paste into your own